Skip to main content

 Wed, Mar 04, 5:30pm - 7:30pm

-Celebrate, affirm, and connect the Black Kingston community in this Black Light Series event with Yellow House Student Centre for Equity and Inclusion.
+Celebrate, affirm, and connect the Black Kingston community in this Black Light Series event with Yellow House Student Centre for Equity and Inclusion and Smith Engineering.

 Wed, Mar 04, 6:00pm - 7:00pm